rohan2017/14039_Codebase/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ## TeamCode Module

 TODO:
-Add radius and velocity into the points, and implement smooth transitions between points of heading, radius, and velocity.
+Add wrapper classes for hardware and add compatibility in the subsystem classes.
+Get main target finding CV pipeline ported into easyOpenCV.